scottbedard/cube/README.md

 Turn notation has 3 basic parts.

-**Depth**, this defines how many layers from the outer face to turn.
+**Depth**, defines how many layers from the outer face to turn.
 By default, this value is `1`.

-**Face**, this defines which face is being turned.
-This is the only required part of a turn, and may be `U`, `L`, `F`, `R`, `B`, `D`.
-If lower cased, the turn will include all layers from the depth to the face being turned.
+**Face / Axis**, defines which face or axis is being turned.
+For face turns, this value may be `U`, `L`, `F`, `R`, `B`, or `D`, and if lower cased the turn will include all layers from the depth to the face being turned.
+For axis turns, this value may be `X`, `Y`, or `Z`.

-**Direction**, this defines how to turn the face.
-A value of `-` will turn the face 90 degrees counter-clockwise, a value of `2` will turn the face 180 degrees, and if omitted the face will be turned 90 degrees clockwise.
+**Direction**, defines which direction to turn the face.
+A value of `-` will turn the face/axis 90 degrees counter-clockwise, and a value of `2` will turn the face/axis 180 degrees.
+If omitted, the face/axis will be turned 90 degrees clockwise.

 ```js
 'F'   // turn the F face 90 degrees clockwise